8itCat/Discord-Sur/README.md

 # Credits
  - @PlusInsta for the original theme.
 Link to his Discord+ repo: https://github.com/PlusInsta/discord-plus
  - u/aabirkashif for the Big Sur wallpaper!
 Nice job!
- - @ASentientHedgehog for inspiring the project!!!
+ - @moosethegoose2213 for inspiring the project!!!